 Specifically, what are the criteria by which a record like this should be judged?

-Pretty much the ones we discuss in most of our Hot Stamper listings:
+The criteria we discuss in most of our Hot Stamper listings are a good place to start:

 When we can get all, or most all, of the qualities above to come together on any given side, we provisionally award it a grade of “contender.”
 Once we’ve been through all our copies on one side we then play the best of the best against each other and arrive at a winner for that side.